sunhaoshui/A3pro/README.md

 This is the inital unranged project code of the first "Zhi Sheng Kong Tian" UAV competition held by Air Force Engineering University

 ## Usage
 Input the key of the osdk in the Inboard-SDK-ROS package.
-Then the main code is in Onboard-SDK-ROS/dji_sdk_demo/src/my_sdk.cpp
+The main code is in Onboard-SDK-ROS/dji_sdk_demo/src/my_sdk.cpp

 ## Hardware
 I give my hardware architecture as follows: